OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

         self.refresh()
 ```

-// TODO: add a brief description of what this will accmplish
 Now let's write the main routine for the experiment.
+This script will create an `Lcd` object, and a `TemperatureSensor` object.
+It gets the sensor data from the `TemperatureSensor`, then sends that data to the `Lcd` object to display.
+It does this once and exactly once, so you can call it whenever for a quick update.

 Create a file called `STK09-temperatureLCD.py` in `/root`.
 Paste the code below in it:

 // TODO: code changes:
 //  * encapsulate some of this stuff into their own functions: 1 function for setting up and reading the temperature sensor, another to write to the lcd, etc